Please make note that ALL LOCATIONS will be closed on Tuesday, Dec. 24th, Wednesday, Dec. 25th, and Wednesday, Jan. 1st.

 A Statement from Carolina Asthma & Allergy Center:

 The board-certified allergy and immunology physicians at Carolina Asthma & Allergy Center are closely monitoring the evolving data regarding safety and efficacy of the Pfizer and Moderna mRNA COVID-19 vaccines being distributed in our community.
 We are committed to doing our part to prevent the spread of COVID-19, and vaccination is a key part of that effort!
-Our physicians have already received their vaccines, and our team members are being immunized as they are eligible per state guidelines.
+Our allergists have already received their vaccines, and our team members are being immunized as they are eligible per state guidelines.

 Is it Safe to get the Covid-19 Vaccine if I Have Allergies?